 As a local business, the chances are that someone else sells the same items or has the same expertise within your town or city.

 Google business listings offer people an easy way to compare similar service providers and retailers.
 Listings are standardized, so searchers can quickly narrow their selection down and decide who best fits their needs.

 This makes a Google business listing an invaluable SEO tool to get seen by people who are new to the area, or a local who needs a product or service for the first time.

 It’s no secret that online reviews are a powerful sales tool.
 They’re the digital age’s word-of-mouth recommendation, giving people valuable intel about where to spend their money.

-Feedback from peers is highly valued when trying to assess an unfamiliar business, and can push a not-so-sure consumer into a confirmed customer.
+Feedback from peers is highly valued when assessing an unfamiliar business and can push a not-so-sure consumer to become a confirmed customer.

 A Google business listing makes it quick and easy to reply to reviews and easily monitor what’s being said about your brand.

 4. It Offers Useful Information About Your Audience